dariooddenino/examples/README.md

 - Create an environment variable `PHANTOMJS` that points to its executable
 - E.g. `(examples map)` will print all clojuredocs.org examples of `map`

+Cache can be cleared with `(clear-examples-cache name)`.
+If `name` is omitted, the entire cache will be cleared.

 ## License

 Copyright © 2016 Dario Oddenino